-McMurry participates in the Carl D. Perkins Loan Assistance Program (Perkins loan), the William D. Ford Federal Direct Loan Program, and College Access loan (CAL).
-Students and parents wishing to participate in these loan programs must process a FAFSA to support eligibility.
+McMurry participates in the William D. Ford Direct Loan Program, and certifies loans from other private lenders.
+Students and parents wishing to participate in federal loan programs must process a FAFSA to support eligibility.

 MCMURRY UNIVERSITY ACADEMIC SCHOLARSHIP PROGRAMS

 McMurry Honors Scholarship - Three full tuition scholarships are available to entering first-time freshmen who are either in the top 5% of their high school graduating class or have scored a minimum of 27 on the ACT or 1220 on the SAT (requires honors program application completed by February 1st).
 A separate application and personal interview are required.
 A faculty committee selects the recipients.
 The scholarship is renewable for 3 years with a minimum 3.5 cumulative GPA and a 3.25 GPA in Honors classes with McMurry.
 Contact the Head of the Honors Program for information.
 This scholarship can not be received concurrently with any other McMurry University Academic or institutional Scholarship.
 (Patty Hanks School of Nursing students are not eligible); (cannot be used for intercollegiate classes).